HazemAbdesamed/bike-points/README.md

 Trino serves as the query engine that unifies access to both the near-real-time and historical data layers.

 ## Trino Container Setup
-The trino container has been configured to connect to both the postgres historical data table and the Cassandra metrics table by preparing the necessary properties files.
+The trino container has been configured to connect to both the Postgres historical data table and the Cassandra metrics table by preparing the necessary properties files.
 The two files **[postgres.properties](/dashboard/config/postgres.properties)** and **[cassandra.properties](/dashboard/config/cassandra.properties)** contain information about the connection properties such as credentials, host names and ports, and table names.
-These files are placed inisde the */etc/trino/catalog* directory inside the container.
-Also, a configuration is set to set the maximum number of concurrent queries that Trino can run to 4 in the [config.properties](/dashboard/config/config.properties) file.
+These files are mounted in the */etc/trino/catalog* directory inside the container.
+Additionally, the [config.properties](/dashboard/config/config.properties) file is configured to limit the maximum number of concurrent queries Trino can execute to 4.

 # Dashboard
 Trino tables are connected to the Superset dashboard, which provides a visual interface for data exploration.
 The dashboard is designed to showcase insights from both the near-real-time metrics and historical data.